CLIMATE

 Regular monitoring of our emissions to proactively adjust our processes and approach

-We’ve created a fully auditable and traceable CO2e tracker report that measures the run rate of Lactalis operations in the UK, helping us to accurately monitor our CO2e results.
+We’ve created a fully auditable and traceable CO2e tracker report that measures the run rate for Group Lactalis operations in the UK (including Lactalis UK & Ireland, Lactalis Nestlé Chilled Dairy and Lactalis Ingredients), helping us to accurately monitor our CO2e results.

-We ran a project (Project “WAVE”) to optimise our route-to-market post-Brexit.
-By using the latest EDI (electronic data interchange) technology, we managed to remove unnecessary steps in the supply chain and reduced our carbon footprint by 192 tonnes of CO2e a year.
+We have completed Project ‘WAVE,’ a strategic initiative aimed at optimising our route-to-market in the post-Brexit landscape.
+By using the latest EDI (electronic data interchange) technology, we managed to remove unnecessary steps in the supply chain and reduced our carbon footprint by 192 tons of CO2e a year.
 That’s 100,000 cubic meters of CO2e, the same volume as 1,000 double decker buses!

 OUR FUTURE FOCUS